 City operations and services will continue as usual during this time, and City operators will be on duty to assist you at 407-971-5555.

 City of Sanford

-- The City of Sanford Parks and Recreations Department is temporarily closing all playgrounds, basketball courts, tennis courts, pickleball courts, racquetball courts and restrooms until further notice.
+- The Parks and Recreation Department is temporarily closing all playgrounds, basketball courts and racquetball courts until further notice.